How to Detox From Ice at Home

 6. Establish a healthy routine.
 After treatment, it is very helpful to create a new healthy lifestyle that will help support recovery efforts.
 This involves sticking to a schedule and revamping the diet by increasing lean proteins, omega-3 fatty oils, nuts and seeds, fresh produce, and low-fat dairy while decreasing processed and sugary foods.
 It also means keeping good hygiene habits and taking care of one’s appearance.

 7. Use recovery tools.
-While in treatment, the individual will be introduced to several effective strategies that help reinforce recovery and avoid re-occurrence.
+During treatment, the individual will learn several effective strategies to reinforce recovery and prevent relapse.
 These recovery tools include such things as relaxation techniques, conflict resolution skills, more effective communication techniques, and emotion regulation techniques.
-These tools should be accessed regularly until they become new habits, significantly reducing the risk of re-occurrence.
+Access these tools regularly until they become new habits, which will significantly reduce the risk of relapse.

 Kinkaid Private Care Explains How to Detox From Ice at Home

-If you or your loved one needs help with detox, please visit our In-Home Detox page to see how we can help.
+If you or your loved one needs help with detox from ice at home, please visit our In-Home Detox page.
+See how we can help.
 Kinkaid Private Care offers premium in-home services to patients looking for the best and most intensive care on the market.
-We only take on a few clients at a time, so we always provide specialized care to meet the needs of each client.
+We limit our client intake to ensure we provide personalized, specialized care tailored to each client’s unique needs.

 For more information, please visit our homepage and learn about our values and the array of services we provide.
-These services include home detox throughout California, as well as in-home nursing care and the coordination of a variety of at-home medical services in the Los Angeles area.
+These services include home detox across California, in-home nursing care, and coordination of various medical services in the Los Angeles area.
 We also offer at-home Covid-19 testing.

 OUR COVERAGE AREAS